monktastic/hackmd/wip/podcast/bad-people.md

 We think that hating bad people is a sign of the good within us, but it's really a sign of the evil.

-"Bad people" are only able to do what they do because of self-deception—the very same mechanism that enables our own misbehavior, if we're honest.
+"Bad people" are only able to do what they do because of self-deception — the very same mechanism that enables our own misbehavior, if we're honest.

 If you look closely enough, you'll find that hatred (and its little brother, contempt) exists only to enable you to generate more hatred in the world while feeling self-righteous about it.
-It is pure self-deception—the very thing you hate them for.
+It is pure self-deception — the very thing you hate them for.
 The truth is that you see an aspect of yourself in them, and it's much easier to fight what's outside than what's inside.
 Unfortunately, this backfires miserably.

 It is very hard to admit that we're doing this, but once we do, we finally begin to understand what makes it so hard for the "bad people" to recognize _their_ self-deception—and how our own behavior is secretly designed to make it even harder.
 Then we may discover that the whole world is locked in a cycle of gleefully shoving each other into the dark to avoid confronting the darkness within.